Orquesta de la Luz: Timeline

 In the Autumn of 1984 Orquesta De La luz was formed.
-The bands first live performance was at Harajuku.
+The band's first live performance was at Harajuku.
 The band performed live performances on a regular basis, mainly in live houses in Tokyo.
-Two years later the band produced a demonstration tape that lead to an eventual opportunity in New York.
+Two years later the band produced a demonstration tape that led to an eventual opportunity in New York.

 In 1988, Nora brought the demonstration tape to New York agent (Ritchie Bonilla) and took the opportunity to perform live in New York City.
 A year later Orquesta De La Luz went on their first New York tour, with the member's own expense, four years after forming.
 They signed a contract for the CD debut which was praised greatly by local people.

 In the summer of 1990 on June 21 The band debuted with BMG Victor (now BMG fan house) with its 1st album "De La Luz".
 In August of the same year the band released the same album from RMM nationwide which earned the Gold Disc Award.
 The following month Nora performed a September National Tour of 18 performances including New York, Boston, Miami and Puerto Rico.
 The New York Times acknowledged the band on September 11 as a sensation.
 The band debuted an album released in Latin America in October and the following month in November won first place in the US Billboard magazine Latin chart and remained there for 11 consecutive weeks.

 In the winter of 1991 in February, the band debut album was released in Spain.
 The album won "Best Album of the Year" at the March NY Critics Association Award (Ace Awards). in April Qrquesta De La Luz toured and performed 14 times in Central and South America in Venezuela, Martinique, French Guiana, Panama, Aruba, Curaçao to name a few to 83,000 people.
 In The summer - June 21 the bands 2nd album "Salsa No Tiene Frontera" was release.
 Two months later in August, the band went on a World Tour performing 21 concerts in the United States of America, Spain, Mexico, and more to over 81,700 people.
 That same month, on August 27, the band released its 2nd album in the United States witch also earned the Gold Disc Award.
 In December Orquesta De La Luz was awarded the 33rd "Japan Record Awards" A Special Award.